hmrc/marginal-relief-calculator-frontend/README.md

 # Marginal Relief Calculator (frontend)

 This repository contains the necessary code to display user journey for Marginal Relief Calculator.
-It is dependendent on the [marginal-relief-calculator-backend](https://github.com/hmrc/marginal-relief-calculator-backend) service for calculator logic and marginal relief calculations.

 The codebase uses the [scaffolding service](https://github.com/hmrc/hmrc-frontend-scaffold.g8) for generating pages in user journey.
 To add a new page, run the scaffolding sbt command with the appropriate template and run the migration script to add routes e.g `sbt g8Scaffold intPage`

 ## Running in DEV mode

-To start the service locally using service manager, use `sm2 --start MARGINAL_RELIEF_CALCULATOR_FRONTEND` For a functioning frontend, it also needs following services to be running locally.
-They can be started via service manager using
+To start the service locally using service manager, use `sm2 --start MARGINAL_RELIEF_CALCULATOR_ALL` For a functioning frontend, it also needs following services to be running locally.
+Make sure `DATASTREAM` is started correctly using
 ```
 sm2 --start DATASTREAM
-sm2 --start MARGINAL_RELIEF_CALCULATOR_BACKEND
 ```

 ### From source code on your local machine
 Prior to starting the service from source, make sure the instance running in service manager is stopped.
 This can be done by running `sm2 --stop MARGINAL_RELIEF_CALCULATOR_FRONTEND`.

-To run the service locally from source code, you need the following installed: `Java 1.8`, `Mongo 4.0.25`, `sbt 1.7.1`
+To run the service locally from source code, you need the following installed: `Java 11`, `Mongo`, `sbt`

 ```$ sbt run -Dapplication.router=testOnlyDoNotUseInAppConf.Routes ```